Aleena-Y/C-programming-code-snipppets/README.md

 # C programming code snippets
-This repository consists of code snippets
+This repository consists of the following code snippets
+1) to count the frequency of positive or negative integers in an array